ane/ane.github.io/_posts/2015-12-07-start-once-software.md

 is done in step three above.
 This is *kind of* what I described above, but the difference is that any model is lost inbetween batch runs.

-In fact, such file system notification based batch processes remind[^4] me of the [the Chinese room experiment](https://en.wikipedia.org/wiki/The_Chinese_Room): such tools don't really have a *understanding* of the model that is **persistent**, but due to a simultaneously crude and brilliant approach, we get the subtle impression that such a persistent, evolving understanding actually exists.
+In fact, file system notification based batch processes remind[^4] me of the [the Chinese room experiment](https://en.wikipedia.org/wiki/The_Chinese_Room): such tools don't really have a *understanding* of the model that is **persistent**, but due to a simultaneously crude and brilliant approach, we get the subtle impression that such a persistent, evolving understanding actually exists.

-In start-once software, the goal is to have the model always in memory and perform incremental updates.
-Such a program can react quickly to massive changes in a codebase.
+In start-once software, the goal is to always keep the model in working memory and update it incrementally.
+Such a program can react quickly to massive codebase changes.
 Naturally, speed comes at the cost of memory, but as mentioned in the quote, if it makes development faster, I think this is a perfectly justifiable cost.

-This doesn't only apply to static analysis tools: this can work with any streaming data.
+This line of thinking doesn't apply only to static analysis tools.
+It can work with any streaming data.
 Memory is cheap, but speed always isn't.
 A good example is a log processor that computes the state of some system based on the content of some logs.
 A start-once processor would continuously monitor the log inputs and update its model of the system.
-If it has to churn through a lot of logs at the start, it may have an start-up delay, but because the model is persistent, any changes to the model can be computed quickly.
+If it has to churn through a lot of logs at the start, it may have a initial delaym but because the model is persistent, any changes to the model can be computed quickly.

 Storing the model can be done in two ways.
-If RAM becomes a limitation (it shouldn't), a fast database should be used.
-There's a caveat with this: databases *solely* exist because of the prohibitively high cost of ephemeral memory compared to the cost of non-volatile memory.
-We had to invent some kind of storage that wasn't ephemeral, because ephemeral storage was very limited.
-This is no longer true[^1].
-Now that memory is cheap (GB of DDR3 is 50 US$ on newegg), this isn't so much of a threat anymore.
+If RAM becomes a limitation (will it?), a fast database should be used.
+AFter all, databases *solely* exist because of the prohibitively high cost of ephemeral memory compared to the cost of non-volatile memory.
+Traditionally!

+Previously, because of the cost of ephemeral memory, we had to invent a cheaper form of storage.
+Now that memory is cheap, this isn't so much of a threat anymore.

-Precautions can be taken in the software in case of a irreversible fault.
-The model could be stored as a persistent image&mdash;yes, raw memory or an accurate representation thereof, or a database&mdash;and then instantly loaded.
+When it comes to fault-tolerance, precautions can be taken.
+The model could be stored as a persistent image&mdash;yes, raw memory or an accurate representation thereof, or a database.
 Once the program recovers, it restores the model immediately, reducing the boot time.

 This model also be extended to web servers: instead of recompiling everything at every request (hello PHP), one could compile *once* and then compile changes